deathkiller/jazz2/README.md

 # ![Jazz² Resurrection](https://github.com/deathkiller/jazz2/raw/master/Docs/Logo.gif)
 Jazz² Resurrection is reimplementation of game ***Jazz Jackrabbit 2*** from year 1998.
 Supports various versions of the game (Shareware Demo, Holiday Hare '98, The Secret Files and Christmas Chronicles).
-Also, it partially supports [JJ2+](http://jj2.plus/) extension.
+Also, it partially supports some features of [JJ2+](http://jj2.plus/) extension.

 ## Dependencies